| |

 Honus being of stout upper body and long limbs and even said to be a little bowed legged had superb speed and was nicknamed "The Flying Dutchman due to that gift of superb speed and his German Heritage.

-The Flying Dutchman gained fame and was a baseball hero with his baseball collectible card the most prized in value of any card today.
+The Flying Dutchman gained fame and was a baseball hero proven beyond doubt with his collectible baseball card being one of the most prized in value of any card today.

 "You know something really fascinating to me is the fact that this ole boy Hans they say had long arms and hands like hams and when he scooped me from the dirt of the diamond he would come up with a hand full of dirt and as I travelled to first base I trailed a dust stream like a vapor trail now folks that is the way to travel."